vpereira/UnityOfLife/README.md

 You can easily create new patterns or import classic ones like:
 - Glider
 - R-pentomino
+- Diehard
-- Acorn
+- Blinker
 - Penta-decathlon
 - TBD

 ## Grid Overlay

-A `GridLineDrawer` component dynamically draws grid lines to match the camera view using `LineRenderer`s.
+A `GridLineDrawer` component dynamically draws grid lines to match the camera view using `LineRenderer`.
 Toggle it on/off at runtime with the `G` key.

 ## Requirements